hashicorp/se-terraform-vault-workshop/docs/azure/terraform/slides-tf.md

 GUI:
 .center[![:scale 100%](images/destroy_gui.png)]

 Do not click the red Destroy from Terraform Enterprise button.
 This will delete your entire workspace.
+Remember to confirm the destroy action from within the UI.

 ---
 name: instructor-enable-sentinel